ITU-DASYALab/IoT_course/exercises/IoT2025_exercise_08_complete_data_flow.md

 and adds it to a measurement "iot2025" in bucket "iot2025", tagged with the Device ID.

 __WARNING!
 This script is currently not protected against malformatted messages!
 In case your message does NOT contain the payload fields agreed on, it will likely just fail.
-At best ... :)__
+At best ... :)
+This is a design flaw - the cript is manually adjusted for just ONE specific message format!__

 ## Timeseries Database